brianshourd/haskell-Calypso/README.md

 haskell-ParticleSwarmOptimization
 =================================

+Firstly, let me say that this is a work in progress.
+Notably, it is still missing full documentation, and has not been thouroughly tested.

-This is a small library for doing Particle Swarm Optimization (PSO) in Haskell.
+This is a small module for doing Particle Swarm Optimization (PSO) in Haskell.
 For an overview of what PSO is, see the paper "Particle Swarm Optimization" by James Kennedy and Russel Eberhart.
 Alternately, [wikipedia's